antoneliasson/Writers_Choice/README.txt

 are not supported.

 Create and activate a new [virtualenv][].
-In this example we'll create a plain virtualenv for simplicity, but you could also use virtualenvwrapper if you want.
+In this example we'll create a plain virtualenv for simplicity, but you could also use [virtualenvwrapper][] if you want.
+Using virtualenvwrapper is actually what I recommend if you have more than one or two virtualenv's on your system.

     $ virtualenv wc-dev
     $ cd wc-dev
 	$ source bin/activate

-Clone this repository containing the latest development version.
+Clone this repository to get the latest development version.

     $ git clone git@gitorious.org:writers-choice/writers-choice.git